Soud-Haroon/BMI-Calculator/README.md

 # This a Clone Project

-Which is Recoded in new version By me with Lastest version and plugins.
+This project is Recoded in new version Tools with Latest version and plugins support for general Understanding.

 ## Our Goal